 There are bacteria and germs in most toilet facilities, either private or public.
-It is understandable that there is less control on the cleanliness of public toilet facilities, as some are not regularly checked by the cleaning staff.
+It is understandable that there is less control on the cleanliness of public facilities, like hired portable toilets, as some are may not regularly checked by the cleaning staff.
 Also, it is hard to ascertain the hygiene standard of users of public toilets as compared to your private one.
 These uncertainties account for toilet habits pertaining to door handles.

 Have you ever dealt with a wet toilet floor?
 It is never an ideal situation and the type of shoes you have …

 There are certain public toilets habits common amongst most users.
 These behaviours may not be exhibited when using private facilities and not …